 Everyone has stories, many people have qualms and even more have talents, interests and passions hidden and unexplored.
-Nevertheless, I often find my time is sucked away listen to the words, “Do I have a seconder?” at some formal meeting or another, I feel bound to give the decisions advanced from those meetings the priority of ink on the page.
+Nevertheless, I often find my time is sucked away to listen to the words, “Do I have a seconder?” at some formal meeting or another; I feel bound to give the decisions advanced from those meetings the priority of ink on the page.

 I wish I could write more people stories of the sort that the StarMetro crew could follow, beyond those based in council agendas and police reports.
-Covering those things means that I spend a lot of time away from meeting folks that might be more than a turn or two off Hwy 3 too.
+Covering those things means that I spend a lot of time away from meeting folks that might be more than a turn or two off Hwy 3.
 When I do make those turns, those stories are the ones that stick with me, and I hope they stick with our readers too.

 Journalists often dogmatically repeat that they’re meant to comfort the afflicted and afflict the comfortable.
 That sentence, though, presumes that there are two distinct groups and it elides any opportunity for cross-over between those two arbitrary populations.
 It’s disingenuous and self-congratulatory.

-Instead, a former radio teacher of mine offered a different framing principal: to help people understand people who may be unlike them, just a little bit better – to foster understanding over time.
+Instead, a former radio teacher of mine offered a different framing principal: to help people understand people who may be unlike them, just a little bit better.
+To foster understanding over time.